eziraa/technews/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features

+- Browse through the latest tech news articles fetched from an external API.
+- View detailed information about each news article.
+- Receive real-time updates for new articles and article changes via Firebase.